luafalcaocode/luafalcao-api/README.md

 # Getting Started

-- open shell, execute on terminal the command "git clone https://github.com/luafalcaocode/luafalcao-api" and navigate to repo folder
+- open shell, execute the command "git clone https://github.com/luafalcaocode/luafalcao-api" and navigate to repo folder
 - run npm install
-- npm start or f5 for debug
+- run npm start or press F5 for debug
-- call an API endpoint using port 4002 for https or 40001 for http (to use https you'll need to configure a certificate key before as I did in development mode.
-You can use Open SSL to this)
+- call an API endpoint (e.g: servicos/api/solicitacao) using port 4002 for https or 40001 for http (to use https you'll need to configure a certificate key before as I did in development mode.
+You can use Open SSL to achieve this)

 # Techonologies

-- nodejs
+- Node js
-- nodemailer
+- Nodemailer
-- expressjs
+- Express js
-- nodemon
+- Nodemon